Use these prompts as a template to plan your communications

 What activities will you use to focus and deliver your communications?
 What tactics will you employ to build your network and motivate your supporters?
 Media coverage (and your own media) needs news, images, people, stories.
 So, your campaigns need events, photo opportunities and media stunts, activities, surveys and reports.

-7. Evaluation and impact
+7. Evaluation and review

 How will you evaluate and review your communications effectiveness?
 How will you learn and, if necessary, adjust your strategy and tactics?